typeofMax/get-weather-cli/README.md

-### wwwweather - worldwide weather is a utility to get the current weather in any city
+### wwweather - worldwide weather is a utility to get the current weather in any city

 ## Install